tatarajesh/Food-Hospitality-System/README.md

 - Post different types of food items on the menu.
 - Update food item prices as needed.

-Technology Stack:
+Technology Stack
-Backend: Python Flask
+-> Backend: Python Flask
-Front-End: HTML, CSS, Bootstrap
+-> Front-End: HTML, CSS, Bootstrap
-Database: SQL (Database engine to be specified)
+-> Database: SQL (Database engine to be specified)

  This project demonstrates functionalities for online booking and ordering, making it suitable for various applications like vacation rentals, hostels, or event venues with food services.